Deepti1206/deepti1206.github.io/docs/index.md

 In the output, you can see that there are 810,103 observations and 24 variables (i.e 810,103 rows and 24 columns in a dataframe).
 The structure of each variables are given.
 For example, for "StateAbbr", the datatype is "chr" (character) and displays a short list of observations under the variable.

 After studying your data carefully and noted that datatype, dimension, structure of the data, it is neccessary to know if your data is clean.
-As the data may contain missing values or unnecesarry features, we will follow the data pre-processing which includes data cleaning and feature selection:
+As the data may contain missing values or unnecesarry features, I will follow the data pre-processing which includes data cleaning and feature selection:

 * Removal of variables that are not necessary for analysis
 * Removal of duplicates.